chhoumann/quickadd/README.md

 You can also do a [manual installation](docs/ManualInstallation.md).

 ## What's new?
+### o.3.5
+- You can now execute inline JavaScript in templates or captures.

 ### 0.3.4
 - When creating a new file with a template, and the file already exists, you will be asked what you want to do.
 You can append the template to the top, bottom, overwrite the file with the template, or do nothing.